klx3300/hos-mips/README.md

+# WARNING

+This code is currently madified by @imzhwk.

+Refer to branch `gxemul-adapt-basic` if you are coming to find how to execute it in simulator.

 This is a simple mips architecture OS in windows platform based on Tsinghua ucore OS.

 For details about ucore, readers are refered to: